Canadian Ebola vaccine to be tested in Europe, Gabon, Kenya

 Canada has donated 800 vials of the vaccine, which was developed by the Public Health Agency of Canada, to be used in the trials.

-The WHO said the death toll from the world's worst Ebola outbreak in West Africa was likely more than 5,000 out of nearly 14,000 cases and the death rate was running at 70 percent, although it was better for people in treatment centres.
+The WHO said the death toll from the world's worst Ebola outbreak in West Africa was likely more than 5,000 out of nearly 14,000 cases and the death rate was running at 70 percent, although it was better for people in treatment centers.
+[ID:nL5N0SO3YG]

-Drugmakers are racing to develop Ebola vaccines but they face a series of hurdles if they are to get millions of doses ready for use next year as hoped.
-(Reporting by Ben Hirschler; Editing by Clara Ferreira Marques)